 National governments have been prompted, many of them reluctantly, to take steps to reduce carbon emissions.
-Overlooked in all the meetings and accords are the actions and lifestyles of the super rich.
-The fossil fuels burned keeping their yachts, private jets, and mansions going dwarf the carbon footprint of ordinary people.
+Overlooked in all the meetings and accords are the actions and lifestyles of the super-rich.
+The fossil fuels burned to keep their yachts, private jets, and mansions going dwarf the carbon footprint of ordinary people.

 Oxfam Inequality Study

 Oxfam released a report that revealed the “Extreme Carbon Inequality” among the various strata of the world’s people.

 Commenting on the report, the United Nations University noted that:

 “the richest 10 percent of people produce half of the planet’s individual-consumption-based fossil fuel emissions, while the poorest 50 percent—about 3.5 billion people—contribute only 10 percent.
 Yet those same 3.5 billion people are ‘living overwhelmingly in the countries most vulnerable to climate change,’ according to the report.”

 Yet, if we parse those numbers further, even more shocking inequality emerges.
 10 percent of the wealthiest 10 percent, the so-called one-percenters, produce carbon emissions 175 times greater than someone in the bottom 10 percent.